Rabonban/feawiki/content/docs/chapter1/_index.md

 //Figure I-1 Mesh with 5 elements (Source:Young W. Kwon, Hyochoong Bang)// [[/=]]

-Having a simple example from reference [bibcite kwon], we use one type of element to present the steps.
+Having a simple example from reference [^1], we use one type of element to present the steps.
 Five equal sized linear elements are used, therefore the total number of nodes ($ nnode $) is 6 and the number of total elements in the system ($ nel $) is 5.
 Only x coordinates are present since it is a one-dimensional problem. $ gcoord $ denotes the array storing the coordinate values,

 $ g \operatorname{coord}(1)=0.0 ; \ldots g \operatorname{coord}(2)=0.2 ; \ldots g \operatorname{coord}(3)=0.4 $